sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

-more than 200 members within their contributing community, and along with TAMS Analyzer, we estimate they are cited more often than the other annotation tools (between 130 and 630, vs. less than 100 for the rest^19^).
-GATE, Brat, and TAMS Analyzer appear in the first two pages in a Google search for "text annotation," and they are often recommended on Quora and ResearchGate as the best options for a social science labelling task.
+more than 200 members within their contributing community, and along with TAMS Analyzer, we estimate they are cited more often than the other annotation tools (between 130 and 630, vs. less than 100 for the rest. *The inferences are based on most popular papers.*) GATE, Brat, and TAMS Analyzer appear in the first two pages in a Google search for "text annotation," and they are often recommended on Quora and ResearchGate as the best options for a social science labelling task.